 Live demonstration of lüm at the Open Music Initiative Demo Day hosted by IDEO in Cambridge, Massachusetts.

 There is a discrepancy between the interpretation of a live music event from a business perspective and the interpretation from an audience perspective.
-Live music events are more than ticket sales or bar profits, as the fundamentals of live performance are defined by ethereal moments and the emotional connection between the artist and the crowd.
-Since this relationship is the foundation of the business around it, stakeholders should have accurate information on what is going on there.
+Live music events are more than ticket sales or bar profits, as the fundamentals of live performances are defined by ethereal moments and the emotional connection between the artist and the crowd.
+Since this relationship is the foundation of the business around it, owners and operators should have accurate audience information to inform their overall business strategy.

 Documentation of lüm user research and brainstorming.